zhad3/zrenderer/README.md

 When available choose the dev versions of the packages.

 #### OpenSSL 3.x.x
-If you are using `openssl version 3.x.x`, you need to update [vibe-d](https://github.com/vibe-d/vibe.d/releases) and [dub](https://github.com/dlang/dub/releases).
+If you are using `openssl version 3.x.x`, you need to update [dub](https://github.com/dlang/dub/releases).

-First get the `vibe-d version 0.9.6` or higher.
-If you download the files manually, unzip in your `/root` folder.

-Get the `dub version 1.30.0` or higher.
-If you download the files manually, unzip in your `/root` folder.
+Get `dub version 1.30.0` or higher.
+If you download the files manually, unzip them to a directory of your choosing.
+You will need to use this version of dub when trying to build `zrenderer`.

-Now modify the `zrenderer/server/dub.json` and/or `zrenderer/cli/dub.json`
+Now modify `zrenderer/server/dub.json`
 and bump the version to 0.9.6:
 ```diff
 "dependencies": {